View more information by visiting the Covid Information and Resource page.

 We will provide a secure link to send reports.

 You can also fax a report to 520-866-2929.

 Infectious Diseases, also called Communicable Diseases, are illnesses caused by germs.
 There are four main kinds of germs: Bacteria, Viruses, Fungi, and Parasites.

 Epidemiology is the study of the distribution and determinants of health states and events in specified populations.
-Epidemiology is a scientific discipline that collects, analysis and interprets data to describe the frequency and pattern of health events.
+Epidemiology is a scientific discipline that collects, analyzes, and interprets data to describe the frequency and pattern of health events.
 Understanding the event will help with its prevention and control.

 The Infectious Diseases Epidemiology Surveillance Division (IDES) is responsible for epidemiology surveillance of communicable diseases in Pinal County health jurisdiction according to guidelines by the Arizona Department of Health Services.
-The division's main role is to maintain surveillance of infectious diseases in the community, to support community partners and stakeholders on prevention, control and mitigation efforts, and to respond to communicable disease outbreaks.
+The division's main role is to maintain surveillance of infectious diseases in the community, to support community partners and stakeholders on prevention, control, and mitigation efforts, and to respond to communicable disease outbreaks.